lululxvi/deepxde/docs/demos/function/dataset.rst

-Approximating a Function From a Dataset
+Learning a Function From a Dataset
 =======================================

 Problem setup